Teaching music and English

 As we were on a variety of different projects the Projects Abroad team also encouraged us to get together by organising social events, one of which was a ‘cultural’ evening held at the house where the Conservation volunteers lived.

 I was asked to play something at the cultural evening but I had no music and the only instrument I had was a Nepalese wooden flute I had bought in Kathmandu to present as a gift to Projects Abroad.
-I felt I wanted to contribute so one evening I composed a piece of music, drawing on my Galapagos experiences, and performed it on the Nepalese flute.
+I felt I wanted to contribute so one evening I composed a piece of music, drawing on my Galapagos experiences, and performed it on the Nepalese flute (click to watch on YouTube).
 My housemate also performed on her Trumpet, a dance volunteer treated us to some ballet and one of the staff who sang a couple of songs.
 It was an evening I will never forget!

 Meeting the island’s other inhabitants